gitkeeper/pilum/tests/misc/errors.md

 # Use Case: Errors

-`pilum unknown` is an unknown command and therefore returns an error with exitcode `2`:
+`pilum unknown` is an unknown command and therefore returns an error with exit code `2`:

 ```console
 $ pilum unknown